• Home

 Keep reading to find out which 4 natural remedies for period pain Clementine Bay recommends and how you can use them at home during your period to manage cramps.

-4 natural remedies for period pain
+natural remedies for period pain

-This is by far one of the most well-known natural remedies for period pain.
+Heat therapy is by far one of the most well-known natural remedies for period pain.

-Other options include electrical heating pads and self heating stick on patches.
-Self heating stick on patches are a great option for wearing underneath clothing if you’re on the go.
+Other options include electrical heating pads and self-heating stick-on patches.
+Self-heating stick-on patches are a great option for wearing underneath clothing if you’re on the go.

-If you don’t have access to these options you can take a towel or cloth, soak it in warm water and then wring out the excess water before using it as a warm compress.
+If you don’t have access to these options, you can take a towel or cloth, soak it in warm water and then wring out the excess water before using it as a warm compress.

 Simply take your heating pad of choice and place it over your lower abdominal area.
 Alternatively, you can place the heating pad on your lower back if you feel that the abdominal area is too sensitive.
 You may wish to place your heat pad on your thighs if you’re experiencing thigh pain.